mattiachiarle/CMSmall/README.md

   ```
   request parameters: pageid, i.e. the id of the page that we want to modify

-  In request body we've 4 arrays:
+  In the request body we've 4 arrays:
     - blocks: it contains all the blocks related to the edited page.
     - addedBlocks: ids of all the blocks that are added.
-    - updatedBlocks: ids of all the blocks that were already present but that were modified.
+    - updatedBlocks: ids of all the blocks that were already present but were modified.
     - deletedBlocks: ids of all the blocks that have been deleted.

   request body:
   {
     title: "Page1",
-    author: "user1" (it can be different than the one on the DB only if the user that's performing the action is an admin),
+    author: "user1" (it can be different than the one in the DB only if the user that's performing the action is an admin),
     publicationDate: "2023-06-18",
     blocks: [
       {